skyzyx/firecracker.js/README.md

 * If it’s broadly supported in modern browsers, leverage the built-in functionality.
 Avoid polyfills.

 * Keep the final bundle as small as possible when minified and compressed.
+Aiming to keep the [Brotli](https://www.google.com/search?q=gzip+vs+brotli)-compressed version under 2 kb.

 * No external dependencies.
 The fact that [left-pad](https://www.davidhaney.io/npm-left-pad-have-we-forgotten-how-to-program/) was ever a problem shows just how much of a dumpster-fire the npm ecosystem is.
 I'm choosing to not be part of the problem.